Creating a Jenkinsfile

-What is a Jenkinsfile
+What is a Cloud-V CI Pipeline file

-A Jenkinsfile is a Continuous Integration (CI) pipeline script which is written Java.
+file is a Continuous Integration (CI) jenkins pipeline script which is written in Groovy.
 It describes various stages (and possibly steps) which are executed in the defined pattern.
-These stages can be written in bash or they can be written in Java itself.
+These stages can be written in bash or they can be written in Groovy itself.

-Mainly Jenkinsfiles are of two types:
+Mainly there can be two types of Cloud-V pipeline files are of two types:

 - Scripted: Only contains stages

-- Declarative: Contains stages as well as steps
+- Declarative: Contains stages as well as steps (more feature-rich and recommended)

-This documentation will cover how to create a jenkinsfile in bash script and run it on various compute instances (which are known as Nodes
+file with bash script inside it and run it on various compute instances (which are known as Nodes

 in jenkins).